Dual graph: Uniqueness

 Because the dual graph depends on a particular embedding, the dual graph of a planar graph is not unique, in the sense that the same planar graph can have non-isomorphic dual graphs.
 In the picture, the blue graphs are isomorphic but their dual red graphs are not.
 The upper red dual has a vertex with degree 6 (corresponding to the outer face of the blue graph) while in the lower red graph all degrees are less than 6.

 Hassler Whitney showed that if the graph is 3-connected then the embedding, and thus the dual graph, is unique.
 By Steinitz's theorem, these graphs are exactly the polyhedral graphs, the graphs of convex polyhedra.
 A planar graph is 3-vertex-connected if and only if its dual graph is 3-vertex-connected.
-More generally, a planar graph has a unique embedding, and therefore also a unique dual, if and only if it is a subdivision of a 3-vertex-connected planar graph (a graph formed from a 3-vertex-connected planar graph by replacing some of its edges by paths).
+Moreover, a planar biconnected graph has a unique embedding, and therefore also a unique dual, if and only if it is a subdivision of a 3-vertex-connected planar graph (a graph formed from a 3-vertex-connected planar graph by replacing some of its edges by paths).

 For some planar graphs that are not 3-vertex-connected, such as the complete bipartite graph K_{2,4}, the embedding is not unique, but all embeddings are isomorphic.
 When this happens, correspondingly, all dual graphs are isomorphic.

 Because different embeddings may lead to different dual graphs, testing whether one graph is a dual of another (without already knowing their embeddings) is a nontrivial algorithmic problem.
 For biconnected graphs, it can be solved in polynomial time by using the SPQR trees of the graphs to construct a canonical form for the equivalence relation of having a shared mutual dual.
 For instance, the two red graphs in the illustration are equivalent according to this relation.
 However, for planar graphs that are not biconnected, this relation is not an equivalence relation and the problem of testing mutual duality is NP-complete.